 How your 2-Way Fridge Works

-But before I go into my Fridge problems,let me explain some facts about how your typical RV 2-way Fridge operates.
+But before I go into my own Fridge problems, let me explain some facts about how your typical RV 2-way Fridge operates.

 It is called a 2-way Fridge because it is designed to operate on either Propane gas or on 120-VAC.
 These are the two sources of heating the Cooling Unit.

-This 12-VDC source is important because it is used by the Control circuitry of the Fridge to manage the Cooling Process, monitoring and setting the internal Fridge temperature, as desired by the operator.
+Knowing about this 12-VDC source, your COACH battery, is important because it is used by the control circuitry of the Fridge to manage the Cooling Process, while monitoring and setting the internal Fridge temperature, as desired by the operator.

 Cooling using Heat